saumitkunder/EEG-DATA-SYNTHESIS-USING-GANS/README.md

 # Installation
 To run the code in this project, you will need the following dependencies installed:

-Python: Version 3.6 or higher
+1.Python: Version 3.6 or higher
-TensorFlow: Version 2.0 or higher
+2.TensorFlow: Version 2.0 or higher
-NumPy: For numerical computations
+3.NumPy: For numerical computations
-Matplotlib: For data visualization
+4.Matplotlib: For data visualization
-Pandas: For data manipulation and preprocessing
+5.Pandas: For data manipulation and preprocessing
 # Workflow